c-razo/cybersecurity-checklist-tool/README.md

 - Add a feature to generate a downloadable PDF report for the results.
 - Implement user authentication to save checklist progress.
 - Add advanced analytics and visualization for checklist results.
+- Enhance the scoring algorithm with detailed recommendations based on industry-specific standards.
+- Add localization support for multiple languages.
+- Introduce a dark mode for improved usability.

 ## Contributing